What is a Balance bike and how it compares to a pedal bike?

 The obvious first difference is that a balance bike has no pedals.

 It is a very simple design, which has removed all the unnecessary parts of a bike that adds additional weight and can confuse a child.

-So the pedals are gone, the crank and chain are not present.
-All that remains is a strong durable frame, two wheels, a handlebar with nothing complicated in between them.
+So the pedals are gone, and the crank and chain are not present.
+All that remains is a strong durable frame, two wheels, and a handlebar with nothing complicated in between them.
 The child will still be stable as they have four points touching the ground; two wheels and two feet.

-By removing things that confuse a child, such as brakes, pedals, a bike with no pedals is far lighter than traditional bikes and hence allows younger children to manage them safely.
+By removing things that confuse a child, such as brakes, and pedals, a bike with no pedals is far lighter than traditional bikes and hence allows younger children to manage them safely.

 Children start by simply walking the bike along.
 Often, they won’t find the saddle to sit down on for a few days, so don’t worry!
 Then, when they do sit down, they will start moving it along quicker and learning balance is intuitive.
-They are learning to balance and therefore ride a bike without even realising it.
+They are learning to balance and ride a bike without realising it.